 Savings plans are OS-agnostic and apply equally to the underlying infrastructure costs regardless of the operating system deployed.
 Thus, savings plans do not need to be scoped for a particular OS and will automatically cover a mixed environment.

-If Windows Server is deployed on the VM, you may use a licence you already own with Azure Hybrid Benefit or pay the Windows Server licensing rate.
+If Windows Server is deployed on the VM, you may use a license you already own with Azure Hybrid Benefit or pay the Windows Server licensing rate.
 For more information, visit the Azure pricing calculator.

 Review your recently purchased savings plans in the Azure portal by selecting "savings plan" on the left side of the portal.
 The details associated with each purchased savings plan will appear on the right.
-When you click on a savings plan, you’ll be directed to the utilisation report for that plan.
+When you click on a savings plan, you’ll be directed to the utilization report for that plan.

 Yes, you can purchase multiple savings plans.

 If you have multiple savings plans, the plan is first applied to the hourly usage from the service with the greatest savings percentage.
 If multiple plans have the same savings percentage, the plan with the narrowest scope is applied first (from narrowest to broadest, a plan can be applied to resource group, single subscription, management group, or shared).
 After the benefit has been applied, if more usage from the service remains, the broader-scoped plan is then applied.
 When the benefit has fully covered that service's usage, the process continues to cover usage from the service with the next highest savings percentage.

 At the time of purchase, you have the option to pay for your savings plan in a single, upfront payment or divided into equal monthly US dollar payments at no extra cost.
 For customers transacting in currencies other than the US dollar, billing follows standard currency rules based on the monthly invoice on which the charge is issued.
 This excludes customers transacting through an Enterprise Agreement.

 Learn more at Microsoft Customer Agreement FAQ - Azure.